semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 website, [here](https://www.elastic.co/community/security/).

 This security breach is a good example that sandboxed environment doesn't protect your cluster from everything.
-As any software or application, sandboxed environment may contain security breach.
+As any software or application, sandboxed environment may contain a security breach.

 This breach is related to the Groovy script sandboxed environment, which contains a vulnerability that allows an attacker to execute shell commands on your cluster.
 Even if the shell commands are executed with the same user running Elasticsearch,